 (a) a key stakeholder or Australian body pursuant to clause 3 and the use of the APESB Works is solely for the purpose of private study, research or for educational purposes;

 (b) a member or a student of one or more of the Professional Bodies and the use of the APESB Works occurs in the course of that member’s or student’s education, public practice or business; or

-(c) The Professional Bodies may use it to form the basis of educational and other guidance material for their members provided that APESB Works are not modified, subject always to the terms of clauses 6(d) and (e).
+(c) a Professional Body, who may use it to form the basis of educational and other guidance material for their members provided that APESB Works are not modified.

-(e) If Professional Bodies seek to use APESB Works as permitted by clauses 6(d), they acknowledge and agree that APESB does not grant them permission to use any materials provided by third parties that may be used in APESB Works (Third Party Works).
-Any use of Third Party Works without obtaining prior permission from the copyright owner may breach the provisions of the Copyright Act 1968 (Cth).
+(b) If Professional Bodies seek to use APESB Works as permitted by clause 7(a), they acknowledge and agree that APESB does not grant them permission to use any materials provided by third parties that may be used in APESB Works (Third Party Works).
+Any use of Third Party Works without obtaining prior permission from the copyright owner may breach the provisions of the Copyright Act 1968 (Cth); and

-9. Any third party who publishes, reproduces, adapts, communicates or makes use of the APESB Works (whether in accordance with clause 6 or having obtained written permission from the APESB) must ensure the following acknowledgment is clearly visible alongside the APESB Works, in addition to any of the referencing requirements specified in clause 6:
+10. Any third party who publishes, reproduces, adapts, communicates or makes use of the APESB Works (whether in accordance with clauses 6 and 7 or having obtained written permission from the APESB) must ensure the following acknowledgment is clearly visible alongside the APESB Works, in addition to any of the referencing requirements specified in clause 7:

-“Reproduced with the permission of the copyright owner, Accounting Professional & Ethical Standards Board Limited (APESB), Australia”
+“Reproduced with the permission of the copyright owner or authorised licensee, Accounting Professional & Ethical Standards Board Limited (APESB), Australia”

 (a) cause or is likely to cause a reasonable person to believe that the third party has some association or affiliation with, or sponsorship or approval of, the APESB that it does not have; or